dufaultc/paper_reading/summaries/SNVformer.md

 #### 1. Introduction

 - Most GWAS assume the effect of each SNV on the phenotype are independent, meaning they are unable to model epistasis
-- Most GWAS use additive model, meaning they do not account for dominance effects
+- Most GWAS use an additive model, meaning they do not account for dominance effects
 - They present a Transformer-based architecture for GWAS data
     - Uses a SNV encoder which can model gene interactions
     - Can also model complex multidimensional phenotypes